AbuTorab6/parallax-survey-form/README.md

 <h1>parallax survey form</h1>
 <hr/>
-<p>This is a very <b>parallax</b> survey form.
+<p>This is a <b>parallax</b> survey form.
 This templet is made with raw HTML & CSS.
 I made it just for my <b>practice purpose</b>.
 You will find some input field where you can write your name,address,email etc. There is a radio button to choose gender.
 There is also a checkbox and text-box.
 After desiging this templete you will get a clear idea of how to work with parallax HTML form </p>

 <i>HTML code --> index.html</i> <br/>